niboobin/eshop/README.md

 a better practice as it makes dependencies explicit and facilitates better unit testing.
 And i got the wrong argument on assertEquals().
 I did assertEquals(actualValue, expectedValue) where it is supposed to be the other way around.
 2. I think my code has met the definition of CI/CD.
 I integrated my app with testing tools and static code analysis tools such as SonarQube, JaCoCo, JUnit, and OSSF Scorecard to identify potential issues, enforce coding standards, and maintain code quality.
    For CD, i used koyeb to deploy my app to automate the deployment process so that changes can be quickly and reliably deployed to production.

+# Module 3

+## Reflection

+## Solid Principle Application

+- SRP
+  - The CarRepository class has a single responsibility, which is to handle the persistence operations related to the Car entity.
+Each method within the class is responsible for a specific operation related to car data management (create, find, update, delete).

+- OCP
+  - In `ProductService.java`, the create method can check if `productId` has a value of null and will generate a random UUID.

+- LSP
+  - In `ProductController.java` The classes `CarController` and `ProductController` are separated to